qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

     deterministic ones.
   - `MiOffsetsOnce` has a sanitizer A/B and can have nothing else; the section above says why.
+  - `MetaObjectParseOutsideLock` has both: a `proof-*` for the race the split opens, and a `run.py` scenario for the contract assertion the cleared bit trips.
+That scenario needs a build with the assertions in it, and `run.py` skips it where they are absent rather than reading the silence as a result.

 A mechanism that no scenario can take away does not get a bit.
 The readiness flag on lazily created types is one such, and so is `Shiboken::CacheSlot`: